 Oil Spills in Coral Reefs is the first in a series of publications prepared by NOAA's Office of Response and Restoration to provide response-related information on specific warm-water resources.
-(Other publications in the series include Oil and Sea Turtles and Oil Spills in Mangroves.)
+Other publications in the series can be accessed through the blue navigation bar at the page top.

 Download the Report: Oil Spills in Coral Reefs: Planning and Response Considerations Report [PDF, 1.1 MB].
 Originally published in 2001, the report was updated in July 2010.